henryrts/LegionGen10dGPU-script/README.md

-# Lenovo Legion GPU mode scripts — v3 Fast
+# Lenovo Legion GPU mode scripts

-For Lenovo Legion Pro 5 16IAX10H (`83LU`).
+For Lenovo Legion Pro 5 16IAX10H (`83LU`), but can be used for all Legion 5 Gen 10 machines

 ## Launchers